Dams, Rivers & People

 Some media reports are talking about need for additional storages, but in this advocacy there is no place for either efficient use of existing water storages, nor place for decentralised water storage options or underground water storage options, leave aside inclusion of soil moisture, which is a major storage option too.

-Continue reading “DRP NB 17 Jan.
+Continue reading “DRP 17 Jan.
 2022: Urban Water Mess visible in advocacy for Renuka and Mekedatu dams”

 DRP News Bulletin